awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 ## Internetwork traffic privacy<a name="internetwork-privacy"></a>

 You can use Amazon Virtual Private Cloud \(Amazon VPC\) to create boundaries between resources in your managed nodes and control traffic between them, your on\-premises network, and the internet\.
-For details, see [\(Recommended\) Create a VPC endpoint](setup-create-vpc.md)\.
+For details, see [Create VPC endpoints](setup-create-vpc.md)\.

 For more information about Amazon Virtual Private Cloud security, see [Internetwork traffic privacy in Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html) in the *Amazon VPC User Guide*\.